 After landing on the moon at an awkward angle due to engine failure, a change in the sun's position has allowed the probe to regain power and send images to Earth.

 A photo captured by the lunar robot SORA-Q shows SLIM upside down on the lunar surface.
-The horizontal lines are capture noise.
+The horizontal lines in the image are capture noise.
 (Provided by JAXA, Takara Tomy, Sony Group Corporation, and Doshisha University)

 On January 29, the Japan Aerospace Exploration Agency (JAXA) announced that its lunar lander had regained power and resumed operations on the moon.
 This development comes as a relief after JAXA reported on January 25 that the spacecraft's solar panels were not generating power due to the angle at which it had landed.